dblodorn/sanzo-wada/README.md

-# SANZO WADA - DICTIONARY OF COLOR COMBINATIONS
+# Sanzo Wada - A Dictionary of Color Combinations

-## A WORK IN PROGRESS
+### 🔧 WORK IN PROGRESS 🔨

 Due to the fact that it doesn't exist (to my knowledge) I thought it would be great to have an interactive version of this amazing book.
 Conversion of CMYK colors to RGB / HEX is difficult - so not all are faithful to the printed plates in the book.
 Therefore this can be used as a companion to the print edition.